inet-framework/inet-tutorials/configurator/doc/step10.rst

 The transmitter power of radios determine their communication range.
-The range is set up so hosts are only in range of the adjacent hosts in the chain. ``RoutingTableCanvasVisualizer`` is set to visualize routes to all destinations.
+The range is set up so hosts are only in range of the adjacent hosts in the chain. :ned:`RoutingTableCanvasVisualizer` is set to visualize routes to all destinations.
 The routing table visualization is simplified by turning off arrow labels, and setting the arrow line shift to 0.
 The latter setting causes the visualizer to draw only one arrow between any